-The CBA's mission is:

-"To protect consumers by ensuring only qualified licensees practice public accountancy in accordance with established professional standards."
+The CBA's mission is to protect consumers by ensuring only qualified licensees practice public accountancy in accordance with established professional standards.

-The CBA's vision is that all consumers are well informed and receive quality accounting services from licensees they can trust.
+The CBA's vision is that all consumers are well-informed and receive quality accounting services from licensees they can trust.

 One of the ways the CBA achieves its mission and vision is through the development and implementation of its Strategic Plan.
-The CBA's 2019-2021 Strategic Plan contains 20 objectives that are designed to accomplish the seven goals, which consist of:
+The CBA's 2022-2024 Strategic Plan contains 25 objectives that are designed to accomplish the seven goals, which consist of:

-• Maintain an active, effective, and efficient Enforcement program to maximize consumer protection.
+- Maintain an active, effective, and efficient Enforcement program to maximize consumer protection. - Regulate entry and continuing practice in the profession by ensuring that only those who are qualified are licensed to practice public accountancy.

-- Maintain an active, effective, and efficient Licensing program to maximize consumer protection. - Deliver the highest level of customer service. - Provide and maintain an effective and timely outreach to all CBA stakeholders. - Maintain an active presence and leadership role that efficiently leverages the CBA's position of legislative influence. - Improve efficiency and information security through the use of existing and emerging technologies. - Maintain an efficient and effective team of leaders and professionals by promoting staff development and retention.
+- Deliver the highest level of customer service. - Provide outreach to reach a wide audience, grow audience diversity, and increase consumer protection. - Maintain an active presence and leadership role that efficiently leverages the CBA's position of legislative influence. - Improve efficiency and information security through the use of existing and emerging technologies. - Maintain an efficient and effective team of leaders and professionals.